 Federal law requires that the College inform the campus community about the crime risks faced on the campus.
-This report contains the Campus Safety Report, as required by the Federal Crime Awareness and Campus Security Act of 1990 and, as mandated by the Federal Drug Free Schools and Communities Act of 1989, and explains the College's policy on alcohol and illegal drugs.
-This report also provides information about safety procedures and policies at BTC.
+This report is written in compliance with the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act of 1998, and also provides information about safety procedures and policies at BTC.
 The information in this report is reviewed and updated on an annual basis and disseminated to all students and employees at BTC.